olillevik/skatteetaten.github.io/OpenShift/architect.md

   - find actual version of base image for AuroraVersion
   - fetch delivery bundle from Nexus
   - generate a start script
-  - create a Dockerfile based upon the Wingnut docker image
+  - create a Dockerfile based upon one of our base docker image
   - build docker image
   - tag and push relevant tags